At the Project:

 - Some eggs may not have been fertilized due to mating difficulties or sterility of

-- Still other unhatched eggs may be light in weight because air has leaked in and dried the
+- Still other unhatched eggs may be light in weight because air has leaked in,

 - If an egg has not hatched after young in a nest have reached three days old,

 we assume it is not alive and remove it.

 What are young Tree Swallows like when they hatch?